oat-sa/tao-calculator-fe/README.md

 ### <a name='Availablecommands'></a>Available commands

+-   `npm run dev`: run the sandbox
+-   `npm run dev:build`: build the sandbox
+-   `npm run dev:watch`: build the sandbox and watch for changes
+-   `npm run dev:serve`: starts a local server for the sandbox
+-   `npm run dev:open`: open the sandbox in a browser
 -   `npm run test`: run the test suite
 -   `npm run test <testname>`: run a test suite
     -   `testname` (optional): Specific test to run.
 If it is not provided, all will be ran.